AdityaGogoi/Deep-Learning-Concepts/README.md

   2. We will then create a Neral Network.
   3. We will train our model on the training dataset.
   4. We will then evaluate our model on the test dataset.

+#### 2. Finding Edges and Custom Kernels
+* In this notebook, we will create our own convolutional filters and learn how they work on an image to obtain patterns.
+* We will be using the OpenCV library to get a standard filter to detect horizontal and vertical edges.
+Then we will modify it and see if it improves the pattern gathering.